Everyone likes a warm, cosy home but how can you make your house warmer without paying a fortune for gas and electricity?

 In 1970, the average home was heated to just 12 degrees Celsius in winter; now heating systems are designed to operate from 18 to 24 degrees Celsius.

 Bedrooms upstairs or unused rooms don't need to be heated to the same temperature as living rooms, try adjusting the radiator controls to a lower setting in these rooms.
 If your home is zoned (different heating controls for upstairs and downstairs), it is worth adjusting these temperatures and the time of heating to reflect usage in different parts of the house.
+And wearing suitable warm clothes in winter saves money.

 Heating Controls Using Thermostatic Radiator Valves